Handpicked Collection

 Africa's Finest Lodges & Camps

-33 luxury properties across 6 countries — from iconic Serengeti tented camps to crater-rim lodges and Indian Ocean island resorts.
-Each personally vetted by our Africa-based team.
+From iconic Serengeti tented camps to crater-rim lodges and Indian Ocean island retreats.
+Every property on this list has been visited and personally vetted by our Africa-based team.

-5 properties found
+5 properties

 Tented Camp